Mdhvince/RAG_LLM/README.md

-# LLM with Retrieval Augmented Generation
+# Conversing with your private data (No API calls, it's all yours)

 The code for this repo was motivated by the fact that the [Langchain](https://python.langchain.com/docs/get_started/introduction.html) 🦜️ have many working example of how to augment a language model with various source of data using the OpenAI API.